OUR PROGRAMS

 Hours + location:

-Life Skills counsellors are available Monday through Friday from 9am – 5pm to work with youth both in an office setting through scheduled appointments along with working collaboratively in an outreach and community based capacity.
+Life Skills Youth Support Workers are available Monday through Friday from 9am – 5pm to work with youth both in an office setting through scheduled appointments along with working collaboratively in an outreach and community based capacity.
 The SIL program is located at the Main YES building at 533 Yates Street.
-The Life Skills program is located at the Main YES building at 533 Yates Street.

 For more information contact: